11 Strategies for Improving Learning Retention (2023)

 When learning is visible, present, and always-on in the systems that employees use daily, it becomes part of their daily life and bridges the gap between learning and doing.
 Learners can make more informed decisions faster and address any challenges with the embedded access to information they have at the precise time of need.
 Learning in the flow drives productivity, increases engagement, and improves learning retention.

-Implement a digital adoption platform like Whatfix as your learning in the flow of work solution to create bite-sized training programs in engaging formats for your employees to access in the moment of need.
+With a digital adoption platform (DAP) like Whatfix as your learning in the flow of work solution, you can create bite-sized training programs in engaging formats for your employees to access at the moment of need, with in-app guidance and self-help support, all overlaying on to your applications and digital processes.

 9. Take tests